 #2 Too much sales speak

 You love your product or service and just know that everyone else will love it too so make sure you tell everyone about it as often as possible in your blog posts.
-You want to sell it so of course you have to mention it with lots of links to it.
+You want to sell it so of course, you have to mention it with lots of links to it.
 People will love hearing about it over and over again and enjoy having it rammed down their throats.
 Buy, Buy, Buy = byebye.

 #3 Bad formatting

 If you have written a long post ensure you don’t format it to make it easier to read.
 Don’t use headings and sub-headings, leave a list like it is without bullet points and make your paragraphs really long.
 Don’t bother using pictures to break up the text and make it look pretty.
-Use a black background with coloured writing to make it really hard for the reader to focus on the words.
+Use a black background with colored writing to make it really hard for the reader to focus on the words.
 Make your post hard to read – great idea, isn’t it?

 #4 Too much tech speak or boring content